RomainMaure/PixelBot/3d_parts/README.md

 ### 3D prints

-The table below describes the parts to be 3D printed to build the robot (all parts can be printed using PLA):
+The table below describes the parts to be 3D printed to build the robot.
+All parts can be printed using PLA.
+The 3D printing surface should be of at least 180 x 180 mm.
+The [gcode folder](https://github.com/RomainMaure/PixelBot/tree/pixelbot_v2/3d_parts/gcode) contains printing configurations for all the parts and for a PRUSA MK4.
+The [stl folder](https://github.com/RomainMaure/PixelBot/tree/pixelbot_v2/3d_parts/stl) contains all the parts to be printed in stl format.
+The [step folder](https://github.com/RomainMaure/PixelBot/tree/pixelbot_v2/3d_parts/step) contains all the parts in step format, in case you would like to modify some of PixelBot's parts according to your specific use case.

 | Component       |    Quantity     |
 | :-------------: | :-------------: |